ysdn2018/the-next-website/src/content/graduates/rana-soliman.md

   our communities.
 She believes in the power of learning from one another, exploring many new opportunities, and pushing boundaries.
 hobbies: >-
-  Catching up on hockey news, Art gallery hopping, Sightseeing and photographing, Finding cool tunes, and Consuming lots of poutine
+  Catching up on hockey news, art gallery hopping, sightseeing and photographing, finding cool tunes, and consuming lots of poutine
-music: 'Hip-hop, Rap, Alternative'
-tools: 'Sharpies, Post-it notes, Tea'
+music: 'Alternative, Hip-hop, Rap, or anything involving Kanye West or Kendrick Lamar'
+tools: >-
+  Post-it notes, Sharpies, random scraps of paper, her hands, and many cups of Orange Pekoe
-watch: 'Back to the Future, Doctor Who, Jessica Jones'
+watch: 'Back to the Future, Star Wars, Doctor Who, Jessica Jones, Letterkenny'
-typeface: Dala Floda
+typeface: Dala Floda and GT America
 twitter: 'https://twitter.com/ransolz'
 instagram: 'https://www.instagram.com/ransolz/'
 linkedin: 'https://www.linkedin.com/in/ransolz'